As a Canadian citizen, voting is your right and responsibility. Your community is shaped by the outcome of an election.

 How is the Voters’ List generated?

-Prior to August 12, 2022, you can add yourself to the Preliminary List of Electors through voterlookup.ca
+Prior to August 12, 2026, you can add yourself to the Preliminary List of Electors through RegisterToVoteON.ca

 Once you have registered and are on the Voters’ List:

-You will receive a Voter Information Letter in the fall of 2022.
+You will receive a Voter Information Letter in October of 2026.
 This package will contain:

 • Information and instructions on how to cast your electronic ballot during the voting period;